 - Use the rule of thumb, below. - Calculate the maximum and minimum amounts of paging space your system could require, using the formulas given in the sections that follow.
 Your optimal paging space will fall somewhere between the two.
-Small systems and lightly loaded systems will probably set paging space closer to the minimum than to the maximum figure.
-Large or heavily loaded systems will probably set their paging space closer to the maximum than to the minimum figure.
+For small systems and lightly loaded systems the paging space should probably be closer to the minimum figure, and for large or heavily loaded systems, closer to the maximum.

 Rule of Thumb: A good rule of thumb for determining the amount of space you need for paging is to allocate 7800 records (or 16 megabytes, that is, one disk surface of a 300 megabyte disk) for paging for every 6 to 8 users.
-The number of users is the sum of the NTUSR, NRUSR, NTSUSR, NPUSR, and NSLUSR configuration directives.
+The number of users is the sum of the NTUSR, NRUSR, NTSUSR, NPUSR, and NSLUSR configuration directives, plus the number of server processes.
+See page 1-9 for information on server processes.